Per-Broker Stop-Loss Discipline for Indian Investors

 Check the Alerts tab for stop-loss breaches.
 Use Add More to top up at a specific broker.
 Sort Holdings by XIRR to see your best long-term positions.
 Sell via the trade detail modal.

-alarms (for the 15-minute price refresh).
+notifications (near-pivot watchlist alerts).
 No tab access, no browsing history, no clipboard.

 Different investors have different pain thresholds.
 All limits are set in the Settings tab: